chicagolandmesh/chicagolandmesh.org/docs/guides/meshcore/mqtt.md

 ### Step 1: Get Compatible Firmware

 Your node needs firmware that includes **packet logging** support.
-Download the appropriate version for your device from the [LetsMesh Observer Firmware](https://analyzer.letsmesh.net/observer/onboard) website using the **latest version**, or grab a pre-built packet-logging build for your variant.
+Use the [MeshCore Observer Flasher](https://observer.gessaman.com/) to find and flash the appropriate firmware for your device variant.

 ### Step 2: Connect and Run the Install Script